Skip to content

 INTERPRETER REQUESTS

-If you need an interpreter for an event, call us at least two weeks ahead of time on 330-920-8040 and we’ll arrange one for you.
+If you need an interpreter for an event, please reach out to us least two weeks ahead of time at blossom@blossommusic.com and we’ll arrange one for you.
 You’ll have to pick up your tickets at will call, where you’ll meet your interpreter and be taken to your seats.
 There’s no charge for interpreter services.

 HEARING DEVICES

-If you need an assisted listening device, call us at least two days before the event on 330-920-8040 and we’ll sort it out for you.
+If you need an assisted listening device, please reach out to us at two days before the event to blossom@blossommusic.com and we’ll sort it out for you.

 UNEXPECTED NEEDS